A German Court Just Ruled Against A Syrian Refugee Who Sued Facebook Over Fake News

 Anas Modamani was falsely accused of being a terrorist in images posted to Facebook.
 A court rejected his request for an injunction against the company for failing to remove the content.

 A German court has ruled against a Syrian refugee who sued Facebook for not removing images that falsely accused him of being a terrorist.
 Anas Modamani filed a lawsuit to require the company to remove content that links him to terrorism, and to impose a fine of 250,000 euros each time Facebook failed to stop libelous claims about him from spreading.
-The regional court of Würzburg, Germany on Tuesday declined Modamani’s request for an injunction.
+The regional court of Würzburg, Germany, on Tuesday declined Modamani’s request for an injunction.

 A journalist with German newsweekly Der Spiegel was at the hearing and reported that the court found that Facebook was not liable due to the fact that the accusations against Modamani were made by its users and not the company itself.
 The court also expressed concern over the idea that Facebook would have to proactively search for and remove all posts that libel Modamani, according to Spiegel’s report.

-Overall, the ruling reinforces Facebook’s longstanding position that it is a platform and not a publisher.
+Overall, the ruling reinforces Facebook’s long-standing position that it is a platform and not a publisher.

 +++ Urteil: Anas Modamani, der Syrer mit dem Merkel-Selfie, scheitert mit Antrag auf einstweilige Verfügung gegen F… https://t.co/AfuqHQ2gzq— Fabian Reinbold (@fabreinbold)